This page outlines what agrichemicals are, why they can be hazardous and how they are managed in New Zealand.

 Internationally there has been some concern that neonicotinoids accumulate in the pollen and nectar of treated plants.
 This may cause exposure and harm to pollinators such as bees.
 New Zealand has very strict controls on the use of neonicotinoids (eg, its use is restricted in areas where bees are foraging and prohibited on plants or trees while in flower).

-See also The use of neonicotinoids in New Zealand [Environmental Protection Authority website]
+See also Bees and other pollinators [Environmental Protection Authority website]

 Find out more